IndexThePlanet/Logan/Unitigs.md

 ## Size

 Careful, this S3 bucket is huge.
-The total size of all unitigs is 2.46 petabytes.
+As of the v1 release, the total size of all unitigs is 2.18 petabytes.
 It contains 27.3 million files.
 Just listing the folder will take half an hour using `s5cmd ls`.

 ## Decompression